Monongalia County 4-H

 Monongalia County 4-H is also part of a regional 4-H shotgun club that meets at the West Virginia Sportsmen & Firearms Association near Fairmont.
 4-H members who are 12- 21 years old may participate in the monthly meetings to learn the proper safety and technique of shooting shot guns.

-- First year to participate as a Cloverbud is if they turn 6 years old during the upcoming 4-H year
+- First yea r to participate as a Cloverbud is if they are 5 years old on June 30th – prior to the 4-H year they are starting.

-- Last year to participate as a Cloverbud is if they turn 8 years old during the
+- Last year to participate as a Cloverbud is if they are 7 years on June 30th – prior to the 4-H year they are starting.

 Cloverbuds can meet as part of a regular 4-H club meeting or can be a separate club.
 In Monongalia County, several regular clubs also have Cloverbud clubs.
 Cloverbuds learn cooperation, self-esteem, decision-making, learning skills, and physical skills.